Mateo-tech/maeve-autopilot/README.md

 # Implementation Details
 ## Data Collection
-- The model of the car that was used for this project had no in-built steering angle sensor or a CAN bus - the steering angle was collected using a customized sensor
+- The model of the car that was used for this project had no in-built steering angle sensor or a CAN bus - the steering angle was collected using a customized sensor.
+Same goes for the the steering unit.
 - Video input was recorded using a monocular camera at ~30 FPS (used in training)
-- Due to the originally experimental nature of this project, existing datasets were used during different stages.
+- Due to the experimental nature of this project, existing datasets were used during different stages.

 ## Network Architecture & Training
 Apart from some changes, the network follows the original architecture described in the Nvidia paper.
 This is the used architecture: